scylladb/scylla-monitoring/docs/source/updating_dashboard.rst

       "h": 4
     }

-When using Scylla's template you don't need to supply them all, so for example to specify that a row is 2 units height you can use:
+When using Scylla's template you don't need to supply all of the attributes, so for example to specify that a row is 2 units high you can use:

 .. code-block:: json